What is the Midwest Wild Harvest Festival?

 Wild Food Fun and Education

 The Midwest Wild Harvest Festival invites people of all ages, backgrounds, and experience levels.
 Held at the beginning of the fall harvest season, the festival is a celebration of the Midwest's bounty of wild food.
 The weekend combines recreation and education into an unforgettable experience.

-Participants will learn about wild edibles and their uses from knowledgeable instructors and speakers.
+Participants will learn about wild edibles and their uses from some of the most knowledgeable instructors and speakers in the United States.
 There will be activities for children and adults, field trips, presentations, demonstrations, a cooking contest, a potluck banquet, and lots of hands-on activities.
 You'll have a chance to interact with other foraging enthusiasts from around the region and beyond.

 Meals Lodging & Facilities

 All meals will be served in the dining hall of Cedar Lodge.
 Friday’s dinner will be a wild food potluck featuring entrées, side dishes, breads, jams and jellies, desserts, and beverages contributed by all.
 Wild food content is encouraged; in fact there is an award for the first place dish.
 The event staff will be preparing four meals: breakfast, lunch, and dinner on Saturday and breakfast on Sunday.
 These meals will be served at the times indicated in the schedule of activities.

 For all the meals we will provide a vegetarian option; if you are vegetarian, please note this on your registration form.